asgardeo/mobile-ui-sdks/android/README.md

                 // pre /authorize
                 authenticationProvider.initializeAuthentication(context)
             }
-            is AuthenticationState.Unauthorized -> {
+            is AuthenticationState.Unauthenticated -> {
                /**
-                * Gets called when /authorize /authn responds with an “INCOMPLETE” state.
+                * Gets called when /authorize and /authn responds with an “INCOMPLETE” state.
                 * This means authentication flow is still not completed and a particular step is getting
                 * challenged for authentication.
                 */